Yeah, JavaScript!

 var firstName = 'Forrest';

-(dynamic typing in action)var firstName = 'Forrest';
+string (dynamic typing in action)var firstName = 'Forrest';

 alert(firstName instanceof String); // false